Electrical Safety & Baby-Proofing Your Home

 10. Neatly put away electrical cords when you’re done.

+Electrical safety for kids also means being responsible.
 You can set an example by putting away electrical cords when they are not being used and teaching your children the importance of doing the same.
-When unused electrical cords are left laying around they can be a tripping hazard.
+When unused electrical cords are left lying around they can be a tripping hazard.
 Plus, many family pets will often chew and damage electrical cords, exposing the wires and making them a fire hazard.

 You might also like our Premium Electric blog entitled, 5 Things You Need to Do In an Electrical Emergency.